kaori

 Handler for single-end combinatorial barcodes.

-In this design, the barcoding element is created from a template with multiple variable regions.
+In this design, the vector sequence is created from a template with multiple variable regions.
 Each region contains a barcode from a different pool of options, where combinations are assembled randomly by library construction.
 The idea is to use the large number of combinations to provide many unique identifiers, e.g., for cell-tracing applications.
 This handler will capture the frequencies of each barcode combination.

 max_size_ | Maximum length of the template sequences on both reads. |